Ram95911/dayone/README.md

-# dayone
+#dayone
-Learning about github and licenses
+learning about github and licenses

+##Github Introduction
+1.
+2.
+3
+4.

+  ##licenses
+  1.
+  2.
+  3.
+  4.